What an amateur licence is for

 Call signs are a unique series of letters and numbers.
 They make it easy to identify a station.

-The Australian Maritime College (AMC) issues call signs for amateur licences.
+The Australian Maritime College (AMC) recommends call signs for amateur licences.

 Your licence will show your call sign.